swooletw/laravel-swoole/README.md

 ## Configuration

-If you want to change the default configurations, please run the following command to generate a configuration file `http.php` in directory `config/`:
+If you want to change the default configurations, please run the following command to generate a configuration file `swoole_http.php` in directory `config/`:

 ```
 $ php artisan vendor:publish